 - I’ve posted the fuel burns of the 33o’s and 370′s here.
 In related fact- The owner of the ”Barbara K” (99 4788 w/370′s) cruised down from Charleston SC to Miami (vessel is now in New Zealand) and burned exactly 180 gallons of fuel.
 His speeds varied and this was running both in open Ocean and Intracoastal Waterway.

 - One owner has reported that his Cummins 330′s get 1.5 Nautical Mile per gallon at 9 knots and 1.75 NMG at 8 knots.
 Factoring in 20% fuel reserves on 444 gallons gives a 600 nautical mile at 8 knots, and 500 NM at 9 knots.
 That’s pretty impressive range.
-The nice thing about a 4788 is you can go slow OR if you feel like it-you can go 23 mph!
+The nice thing about a 4788 is you can go slow OR if you feel like it-you can get up and GO.